-In the programme the students will acquire:
+In the programme, the students will acquire:

-• specialised knowledge of research methods in social anthropology
+• Specialised knowledge of research methods in social anthropology

-• the ability to critically and systematically integrate knowledge, and analyse, assess and deal with complex phenomena, issues and situations, even with limited information
+• The ability to critically and systematically integrate knowledge and analyse, assess and deal with complex phenomena, issues and situations, even with limited information

-• the ability to identify and formulate research questions critically, autonomously and creatively as well as to plan and, using appropriate methods, undertake advanced tasks within predetermined time frames and so contribute to the formation of knowledge as well as the ability to evaluate this work
+• The ability to identify and formulate research questions critically, autonomously and creatively as well as to plan and, using appropriate methods, undertake advanced tasks within predetermined time frames and so contribute to the formation of knowledge as well as the ability to evaluate this work

 Courses and numbers of credits: Social Anthropology: Theory and Method Course (15), Methods and Social Analysis or Methods for Research in the Social Sciences (15), Modern Classics (15), Ethnography in Social Science (15) or Field Work (7.5) and Evaluation Research – Theories and Methods (7.5), elective courses/study abroad/internship (30), Master’s thesis (30).

-There is a possibility for students to apply for a double degree with Peking University or Fudan University.
+There is a possibility for students to apply for double degree with Peking University or Fudan University.

 Read more about this programme on http://www.lunduniversity.lu.se/social-anthropology

-The programme provides you with both the background knowledge and the practical skills needed to work in a broad range of fields including governmental, non-governmental and the private sector.
+The programme provides you with both the background knowledge and the practical skills needed to work in a broad range of fields, including governmental, non-governmental andthe private sector.

-You will be prepared for a future career as a policymaker, a leader or a practitioner working in government agencies, private companies or NGOs, or alternatively, for doctoral studies and a continued academic career.
+You will be prepared for a future career as a policy maker, a leader or a practitioner working in government agencies, private companies or NGOs, or, alternatively, for doctoral studies and a continued academic career.

 Why Lund University?

-Founded in 1666, Lund University is one of northern Europe’s oldest, broadest and finest universities.
-Ranked among the world's top 100 universities in the QS Rankings 2017/2018, the University is the #1 choice for international students coming to Sweden – one of the world's most innovative, creative and democratic countries.
+Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
+The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

-If you want a truly global classroom experience where you can start your international network, Lund University is a great option to consider.
+If you would like to start building your international network in a global classroom setting, Lund University is a great option.
 Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
-Group work and informal teacher-student relationships facilitate an in-depth level of learning.
+Group work and informal teacher-student relationships facilitate in-depth learning.

-The University is located in Lund – a charming and compact university city in southern Sweden, only 35 minutes from Copenhagen.
-The city is famous for its vibrant student life and is home to many world-leading research facilities and international companies.
+The University is located in Lund, a charming and compact university city in southern Sweden, only 35 minutes away from Copenhagen Airport in Denmark.
+The city is famous for its vibrant student life and is also home to many world-leading research facilities and international companies.

-Learn more on www.lunduniversity.lu.se
+Learn more about Lund University at www.lunduniversity.lu.se

 This school offers programs in:

-Last updated January 28, 2018
+Last updated October 25, 2018